aneeshsharma/EasyNeuralNet/README.md

 This is a well documented java library to implement simple 3 layered Neural Networks.
 It is an easy to use library and is quite simple.
 I am still developing it but the backpropagation algorithm is fully functional.

+You can also link this to a Processing sketch and draw the entire network to your screen and watch the individual layers and their values and the outputs.

+After training the network, you can save the weights to a file and load those weights again the next time.
+This helps you to train the network and then use the trained network multiple times to perform particular tasks.
+Also, you could this helps you to resume the learning process from where it left.

 <h4>Documentation can be found <a href="https://aneeshsharma.github.io/EasyNeuralNet/docs/">HERE</a></h4>
 <h4>Download The compiled library <a href="https://aneeshsharma.github.io/EasyNeuralNet/docs/">HERE</a></h4>